EvillDeadSpace/Angular-Web-Shop/README.md

 ## 📦 Features in Progress

-- **📅 Additional features for user data management
+- 📅 Additional features for user data management
-- **📈 Advanced analytics dashboard for performance tracking
+- 📈 Advanced analytics dashboard for performance tracking
-- **💬 Real-time chat integration
+- 📈 Admin Panel

+## ⚡️ Contributing

+Contributions are welcome!
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.